Asymptotic multipartite version of the Alon-Yuster theorem: Proof of Theorem

-We first insert the leftover vertices from $\bigcup_{i=1}^k\hat{V}_i^{(0)}$ to non-receptacle clusters in such a way that we shall be able to find a perfect $\Khk$-tiling in every column using the Blow-up Lemma.
-That is, each cluster in the column will have the same number of vertices (divisible by $h$) and each pair of clusters will be super-regular.
+We first insert the leftover vertices from $\bigcup_{i=1}^k\hat{V}_i^{(0)}$ to non-receptacle sub-clusters in such a way that we shall be able to find a perfect $\Khk$-tiling in every column using the Blow-up Lemma.
+That is, each sub-cluster in the column will have the same number of vertices (divisible by $h$) and each pair of sub-clusters will be super-regular.